mmpei/client-go/netease/leader-election-rsync/README.md

-# Leader Election Example
+# Leader Election

-This example demonstrates how to use the leader election package.
+This is a function that used for stateful set to elect and do some transform if fetch the master lock.

 ## Running